helminthiases/manuscript/README.md

 #### DISCUSSION

 * Validity and relevance to the research problem/question
-  * External Validity: Sampling.
-The degree to which the study's conclusions can be generalised to the population.
+  * The degree to which the study's conclusions can be generalised to the population.
+[External Validity, Sampling]
-  * Construct Validity:	Measurement.
-Is the operational setting, or are the measures, in line with the hypothesis construct?
+  * Is the operational setting, or are the measures, in line with the hypothesis construct?
+[Construct Validity, Measurement]
-  * Internal Validity:	Inapplicable to this study.
-[Design.
-The degree to which a cause & effect relationship can be discerned between a set of factors and outcome variables.]
-  * Conclusion Validity:	Analysis. "... the degree to which conclusions we reach about relationships in our data are reasonable." ([Trochim 2015](https://conjointly.com/kb/conclusion-validity/))
+  * "... the degree to which conclusions we reach about relationships in our data are reasonable"<sup><a href="https://conjointly.com/kb/conclusion-validity/"> 1</a></sup>.
+[Conclusion Validity, Analysis]

 * Limitations, biases, noise.